 We begin by describing our interest.
 In the papers \cite{BHW}, \cite{AO} homotopy gluing of DG-categories was studied. \\

 The standard example is given by Abelian categories of sheaves on open sets for a {\v C}ech covering of a topological space.
 One seeks a lift for gluing of Abelian categories to DG-level.
 Unlike with ordinary categories, one requires coherence data on multiple intersections in the covering to be given by weak equivalences, not by isomorphisms.
-The answer is spelled out naturally on the language of homotopy limits for cosimplicial diagrams of DG-categories.
-In \cite{AO} Sebastian {\O}rsted and the first author provided an explicit model for such homotopy limit. \\
+The answer is spelled out naturally in the language of homotopy limits for cosimplicial diagrams of DG-categories.
+In \cite{AO} Sebastian {\O}rsted and the first author provided an explicit model for such a homotopy limit. \\

-The construction relies on an explicit model for {\em{powering}} by simplicial sets in the model category of DG-categories due to Holstein (see \cite{Holshit}, Proposition 3.6).
-The key ingredient in the latter is a canonical simplicial resolution of a DG-category introduced in the same paper (see \cite{Holshit}, Propositions 3.9 and 3.10).
+The construction relies on an explicit model for {\em{powering}} by simplicial sets in the model category of DG-categories due to Holstein (see \cite{Hols}, Proposition 3.6).
+The key ingredient in the latter is a canonical simplicial resolution of a DG-category introduced in the same paper (see \cite{Hols}, Propositions 3.9 and 3.10).
 Our goal in the present paper is to add details to the sketch of the proofs of those statements in Holstein's work. \\

 The author's strategy in that paper was to generalize a proof of Tabuada that a certain explicit DG-category provides a {\em{path object}} construction (see \cite{Tab2}, Proposition 3.3).
-However, the original proof of Tabuada contained a minor flaw which was inherited in Holstein's approach.
-We fill both gaps, and this, together with certain explicit calculations, is the main content of the present note.\\
+However, the original proof of Tabuada had some details omitted, which led to a flaw in Holstein's approach.
+We fill the gap, and this, together with certain explicit calculations, is the main content of the present note.\\